Immobility – It’s a Big Deal for Lots of Reasons

 However, the emotional side of dealing with someone who cannot move on their own is also very demanding.
 By default, you become an extension of the other person, and after a while, they begin to expect you to know what they need and want instinctively.
 After a while, you are so attuned to them that you honestly do know them that well.

-> Unfortunately, that degree of closeness also brings with it other emotions that are not as nice and which we don’t like to admit are there.
-We all have them whether we realize it or not.
+Unfortunately, that degree of closeness also brings other emotions that are not as nice and which we don’t like to admit are there.
+We all have them, whether we realize it or not.
 Thankfully most of us don’t act on them, but it’s human nature to feel them, mainly because we’re tired.
-When we feel them, it’s a signal that we need rest or need to talk to someone or get away for a while.
+When we feel them, it’s a signal that we need rest or need to talk to someone or getaway for a while.

 Share My Experiences in My Blogs